Architectural Design Collection of G.R. Hass

 Most Recent Projects

-• Image of Laundering Pod
+• Image of The Beetle Bag

 Weaponized Charm - Laser Cut Acrylic Project

-Anything But Studio - Independent Work
+Anything But Studio - Independent Work Submission

 The Sanctuary of Perpetual Indulgence: Trans-forming Religious Spaces through the Act of Drag